tomlurge/visionion/README.md

 * exit node
 * directory mirror

+	TODO

 Data Schema Outline
 -------------------
-The initial database import schema has only 2 datatypes for all node types: 'relay' for all nodes except clients, and'client'.
+The initial database import schema has only 2 collections for all node types: 'relay' and'client'.
-Documents of type "relay" will be added to the collection named "relays", documents of type "client" likewise to the collection named "clients".
+Documents of type "bridge", "guard", "middle", "exit" and "directory" will be added to the collection named "relay", documents of type "client" will be added to the collection named "client".
 These two collections contain all raw data as it is imported into the database.
 Further collections - equaling views in SQL-land - will be constructed through map/reduce style aggregation.
 They are described further below.

-**Relays**
+**Relays and bridges**
-The information available about the different types of relay nodes does vary to some degree.
+The information available about the different types of relay and bridge nodes varies to some degree.
 You wouldn't put them all together in one table if you used an RDBMS but that's okay with a document centric store like MongoDB since there is no performance penalty to pay for scarcely populated objects.
 OTOH MongoDB as a typical NoSQL store provides no joins which means that for retrieval purposes it can be very beneficial to have all data in one big table.
-That one big table for all relay types has the additional advantage of providing maximum extensibility and malleability.
+That one big table for all relay and bridge types has the additional advantage of providing maximum extensibility and malleability.
 MongoDB will never complain if some documents inserted to it suddenly contain a new field or are missing another one.
 It couldn't be easier to add new data types, change data sources or modify value spaces.
 The client side code can instantly access these new fields (at least as soon as it knows how to ask for them).